Freight Shipping from Stamford to Miami

 How much does it cost to ship freight from Stamford to Miami?

-Full truckload (FTL) rates from Stamford, CT to Miami, FL currently range from $3,139-$3,869 for a standard dry van load over the 1,460-mile route.
+Full truckload (FTL) rates from Stamford, CT to Miami, FL currently range $3,139-$3,869 (roughly $2.17-$2.67 per mile over 1,460 miles).
 LTL shipments typically cost $1,003-$1,641 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Miami?